How PuanAI turns IELTS practice into usable feedback

-PuanAI is designed as a practice system: scoring, criteria summaries, and learning analysis blocks are meant to help learners see patterns quickly and practice again.
+PuanAI is designed as a practice system.
+Scores, criteria summaries, and analysis blocks are meant to help learners see what caused a result and what to fix next.

-The exact payload may evolve, but the product structure follows these principles.
+The exact payload may evolve, but the product keeps the same learning intent.

-Detailed band analysis, criterion notes, and revision-oriented feedback belong to the individual result screen after one submission.
+Detailed band analysis, criterion notes, and revision-oriented feedback stay on the result screen for that single submission.

-The Progress screen is built from analysis data that summarizes trends, criteria, distributions, and scoped breakdowns across multiple attempts.
+The Progress screen summarizes trends, criteria, distributions, and scoped breakdowns so repeated practice becomes easier to interpret.

 Writing, Speaking, Reading, and Listening do not all return the same blocks.
-The frontend renders what the backend returns instead of forcing one rigid layout.
+The frontend renders the analysis the backend actually has instead of forcing one rigid report.

 Methodology FAQ